bcaffo/regmodsbook/manuscript/09_multivariate_examples.md

-So, for example, 14.5 is the mean for Spray A (as we already knew), 15.33 is the mean for Spray B (14.5 + 0.8333 from our previous model formulation), 2.083 is the mean for Spray C (14.5 - 12.4167 from our previous model formluation) and so on.
+So, for example, 14.5 is the mean for Spray A (as we already knew), 15.33 is the mean for Spray B (14.5 + 0.8333 from our previous model formulation), 2.083 is the mean for Spray C (14.5 - 12.4167 from our previous model formulation) and so on.
 This is a nice trick if you want your model formulated in the terms of the group means, rather than the group comparisons relative to the reference group.